millionsouls/zny-airspace/README.md

 ```

 ### Geometry
-`Procedures` require two parts, a Point which represents a NAVAID/Fix present and linestring connecting them together.
-LineStrings be combined into one geometry and will be rendered together.
-Points need to be seperate as each may/need have constraints/names.
+`Procedures` require two parts, a Point which represents a NAVAID/Fix present and LineString to draw connections.
+LineStrings be combined into one geometry and will be rendered as one.
+Points need to be seperate features.

 `Sectors` are standard FeatureCollections of multiple polygons.
-It is not recommended to utilize MultiPolygons as this can break some mechanics.
+It is <b>not recommended</b> to utilize MultiPolygons as this can break some mechanics.

 `Videomaps` are rendered as is, ie no style changes or extras.
-This should be a FeatureCollection of linestrings.
+This should be a FeatureCollection of LineStrings.

 ### Naming Scheme
 The name of the file that appears in the selection menu is taken from a `name` property under the `FeatureCollection` if present, else it uses the full file name.
 ```
 {
     "type": "FeatureCollection",
-    "name": "This will appear in the menu if entered.", "features": [..]
+    "name": "This will appear as the name if entered.", "features": [..]
 }
 ```

 ### Coloring
 `Procedures` utilize the `color` property is present, else uses a default black.
-This color affects the outline of the infobox and changes the outline of the icon if a `note` is present. `Sectors` utilize both a `fill` and `stroke` to define colors for the area and outline of the airspace.\
+This color affects the outline of the infobox, the point itself, and the LineString. `Sectors` utilize both a `fill` and `stroke` to define colors for the area and outline of the airspace with differing opacity.\
 The color option for `sectors` is also utilized for the cursor information box. <b>Bright colors will be adjusted to black to preserve readability.</b>\
-Recommend to use the same color for both, and will use the same color if only one is present/entered.
 ```
 "color": "#ff0000"      # Procedures will use this color